Overview

 - NBFCs: 13-16%

-The interest rate difference between a public sector and private sector lender is not small — on a ₹15 lakh loan over 10 years, a 3% rate difference translates to approximately ₹2.8 lakh more in total interest paid to a private bank.
-Start with public sector banks.
+The gap between a public sector and private sector lender adds up.
+On a ₹15 lakh loan over 10 years, a 3% rate difference translates to roughly ₹2.8 lakh more in total interest at a private bank.
+Start with public sector banks first.

-Moratorium period: You do not repay the loan during your course — plus one additional year after you graduate or get a job, whichever is earlier.
-During the moratorium, simple interest accrues.
-If your bank capitalises this interest at the start of the repayment period (adds it to the principal), your effective loan amount on Day 1 of EMI repayment is larger than what you originally borrowed.
+Moratorium period.
+You don't repay during your course, plus one extra year after you graduate or land a job, whichever comes first.
+Simple interest accrues throughout.
+If your bank capitalises that interest at the start of repayment (folds it into the principal), your effective loan amount on day one of EMI repayment ends up larger than what you originally borrowed.

-Repayment tenure: Most banks allow 5–15 years.
-A longer tenure reduces monthly EMI but increases total interest paid significantly.
+Repayment tenure.
+Most banks allow 5-15 years.
+A longer tenure lowers your monthly EMI but raises total interest paid by a lot.

-Use the Education Loan Calculator to model your exact situation: enter the loan amount, interest rate, and tenure to see the monthly EMI and total repayment amount.
-Model at least three scenarios — the minimum viable tenure you can afford, a comfortable middle option, and the maximum tenure — so you understand the trade-offs clearly.
+Use the Education Loan Calculator to model your exact situation: enter the loan amount, interest rate, and tenure to see the monthly EMI and total repayment.
+Run at least three scenarios, the shortest tenure you can afford, a comfortable middle option, and the longest available, so the trade-offs are clear before you sign anything.

 A ₹10 lakh loan at 10% breaks down as follows: